Chan Law Firm LLC

 Knowledgeable, Dependable Service In Probate, Trust And Estate Law

-Estate Administration Attorney Serving Metro Atlanta
+Marietta Estate Administration Attorney

 Our firm also counsels families on alternatives to opening an estate, if such an option is available.
 During this difficult time, we can help alleviate the stress of dealing with the courts, handling creditors, and distributing the estate among heirs and beneficiaries.